Contacts and Referrals

 - Full names, dates of birth and gender of children;

 - Family address and, where relevant, school/nursery attended;

 - Names and dates of birth of all members of the household and any significant network members;

 - Ethnicity, first language and religion of children and parents;

 - Any special needs of the children including the means in which they communicate;

 - Any significant recent or past events;

-- Cause for concern including details of allegations, their sources, timing and location;
+- Cause for concern and its impact on the child, including details of allegations, their sources, timing and location;

 - The child's current location and emotional and physical condition;